sweattep/ancient_quotes/README.md

 >I am worn out and weak, moaning and in distress

+>Thus have We made for every prophet an enemy among the sinners: but enough is thy Lord to guide and to help
+>
 >Don't stare at me because I am dark, it is the sun that tanned me.
 My Mother's sons were angry with me and made me look after their vineyards.
 But I haven't cared for my own vineyard.

 >Those who will rise early and are late to sit down eating bread, in sorrows, are worthless, so he will give his beloved ones sleep.